 Contract jobs are a great way to gain work experience in the legal field.
-As law firms and corporate legal departments seek ways to reduce litigation costs, contract employees have become a hot commodity in today’s legal market.
-Contract workers are not employees of a company but are independent contractors hired to work on a specific project on a short-term, contract basis.
+Contract employees have become a hot commodity in today’s market as law firms and corporate legal departments look for ways to reduce litigation costs.
+Contract workers aren't employees of a company.
+They're independent contractors, hired to work on specific projects on a short-term, contract basis.

-The sheer volume of documents produced in e-discovery has prompted firms and companies to seek more cost-effective solutions to document review.
-Because contract personnel usually bill at rates far lower than employees, firms can net significant cost savings by utilizing contract personnel.
+The sheer volume of documents produced in e-discovery these days has prompted firms and companies to seek more cost-effective solutions to document review.
+They're hiring contract attorneys, paralegals, and litigation support staff to handle this time-consuming, labor-intensive task.

 Temporary employment is another method of gaining valuable work experience.
 The temporary employee (“temp”) is usually placed in short-term assignments through a legal staffing agency.
 Temporary employees generally earn less than their permanent counterparts because the legal staffing agency takes a substantial cut of their hourly pay.

 Part-time Legal Jobs

-File clerks organize, catalog and manage hundreds of case files.
-Court filers file motions, pleadings, briefs and discovery documents with the court.
-Messengers deliver documents to outside parties including court personnel, co-counsel, opposing counsel, vendors, and experts.
+File clerks organize, catalog, and manage hundreds of case files.
+Court filers file motions, pleadings, briefs, and discovery documents with the court.
+Messengers deliver documents to outside parties, including court personnel, co-counsel, opposing counsel, vendors, and experts.

 Internships, Externships, and Clinics

-Public interest organizations will not assign meaningless busywork but will instead give you substantive, meaningful tasks that make a difference in the lives of people and the community.
-Contact your local bar association, legal aid office or legal association to locate volunteer opportunities in your area.
+Public interest organizations will not assign meaningless busywork.
+They'll give you substantive, meaningful tasks that make a difference in the lives of people and their communities.
+Contact your local bar association, legal aid office, or legal association to locate volunteer opportunities in your area.